Aliases

 typ[ali] I5: arr[int, 5];

-~var[pub] fiveIntigers: I5 = { 0, 1, 2, 3, 4, 5 }
+var fiveIntegers: I5 = { 0, 1, 2, 3, 4 };

-Another example is creating a rgb
+Another example is naming a constrained color component type:

-typ[ali] rgbSet: set[rgb, rgb, rgb]; // then we create a type holding the `rgb` type
+typ[ali] rgbSet: set[rgb, rgb, rgb];

 Extending